 In some cases, a full recovery may take several months or years.
 In others, a full recovery may not be possible.
 Your auto accident attorney should address your specific circumstances and options with you.
 The extent of your injuries and recovery time will impact the time needed to resolve your case.

-(2) Once you have been released from treatment by your medical provider, it typically takes some time to receive all medical records and bills related to the injuries you suffered in the auto accident.
-A delay in receiving these records and bills from the medical facilities could cause delay to resolving your case.
+Once you have been released from treatment by your medical provider, it typically takes some time to receive all medical records and bills related to the injuries you suffered in the auto accident.

-A higher case load can lead to delayed movement and, therefore, settlement or award.
+Another factor is how busy your attorney is with other cases.
+A higher case load can lead to delayed movement and, therefore, delayed settlement or award.

 This is something that many auto injury victims are unaware of when hiring a personal injury attorney.
 Don’t be afraid to ask about the average time that the attorney takes to resolve his or her personal injury cases after medical treatment has concluded.

-(4) In addition, the insurance company involved and workload of the insurance adjuster also plays a role.
+4. The insurance company involved and workload of the insurance adjuster

-These are just some of the factors that impact how long it can take to resolve your auto accident injury case.
-As you can see, there are many complexities.
-If you were involved in a recent accident that was not your fault, it is likely worth your time to reach out to a reputable auto accident attorney for a free initial consultation, especially if you were injured.
+There are many complexities involved in an auto injury case, and these are just a few of the common factors that impact how long it can take to resolve your claim.
+If you were injured in an accident that was not your fault, it is likely worth your time to reach out to a reputable attorney.